Interurban: Canada

-Similar to United States, most passenger interurbans in Canada were removed by the 1950s.
+Similar to the United States, in Canada most passenger interurbans were removed by the 1950s.
 One example of continuous passenger service still exists today, the Toronto Transit Commission 501 Queen streetcar line.
-The western segment of the 501 Streetcar operates largely on what was the T&YRR Port Credit Radial Line, a radial line that remains intact through the Borough of Etobicoke and up to the border of the neighboring City of Mississauga, unlike other Toronto radial lines which all have been abandoned outside of the Borough of Old Toronto.
+The western segment of the 501 Streetcar operates largely on what was the T&YRR Port Credit Radial Line, a radial line that remains intact through Etobicoke and up to the border of the neighbouring City of Mississauga, unlike other Toronto radial lines which were all abandoned outside of the 1960s boundary of the City of Toronto.

 Germany

-In Germany various networks have continued to exist.
-The most famous example of this is Karlsruhe, revitalized the interurban concept into the Karlsruhe model by renovating two local railways Alb Valley Railway which already had interoperation with local tram trackage and the Hardt Railway.
+In Germany various networks have continued to operate.
+Karlsruhe revitalized the interurban concept into the Karlsruhe model by renovating two local railways Alb Valley Railway, which already had interoperability with local tram trackage, and the Hardt Railway.
 Other examples include: